San Diego State University: Rankings and reputation

-Academic Ranking of World Universities ranked San Diego State as one of the top 200 world universities for Economics/Business (between 151 and 200).
+The Academic Ranking of World Universities ranked San Diego State University as one of the top 200 world universities for Economics/Business (between 151 and 200).

-In Graduate School Rankings, QS Global 200 Business Schools Report ranks SDSU's business college the 80th best in all of North America.QS MBA Rankings.
+In graduate school rankings, QS Global 200 Business Schools Report ranks SDSU's business college the 80th best in all of North America.QS MBA Rankings.
 2018.
 Bloomberg Businessweek ranked SDSU as #84 among business colleges in the United States.
 As there are 1656 schools offering business degree programs in the U.S. (529 of which are accredited by AACSB, the bulk of the others by ACBSP), these rankings would put SDSU in the top 5% of American business schools (or the top 15% of American AACSB schools).
 Its MBA program is also ranked by QS as between the 151st and 200th best in the world.

 The Center For World University Rankings ranks San Diego State University as #376 globally and #126 nationally as of 2017.
 The CWUR rankings place emphasis on alumni employment and quality of teaching, rather than being purely research-based like ARWU's.

 SDSU is also a top producer of U.S. Fulbright Scholars, the U.S. government's flagship international educational exchange program.
-SDSU has had more than 40 students receive Fulbright Scholarships since 2005.
+SDSU has had more than 65 students receive Fulbright Scholarships since 2005.
 The university ranks No. 30 as the nation's best universities for veterans, according to Military Times Edge.
 SDSU ranks among the top universities for economic and campus ethnic diversity according to U.S. News & World Report's "America's Best Colleges 2012".
 Nearly 45 percent of all SDSU graduates are the first in their family to receive a college degree.